Category

 An emergency is not the time to figure out who should receive a certain message.
 Consider how you can simplify selecting the appropriate recipients for each message when using a notification template.
 For example, you can create groups in your emergency notification system based on employees’ office location or home address (which is crucial for organizations with a large number of remote employees) to easily send out a hurricane message to employees.

-This capability also ensures employees outside of the danger area aren’t bothered with irrelevant messages, and only the employees in harm’s way receive critical communications.
+This capability also ensures employees outside of the danger area aren’t bothered by irrelevant messages, and only the employees in harm’s way receive critical communications.

 The event — Consolidate details and updates on a single webpage for employees